dynarithmic/twain_library/demos/README.md

 ### Demo programs ###

-The demo programs consist of Visual Studio 2019 projects and a Delphi (Lazarus) project.
+The demo programs for C, C# and Visual Basic consist of Visual Studio 2019 projects and a Delphi project.
+The other languages do not have "project files", instead the full source code of each demo program is presented in each of the respective language's folder.

-The projects are C and C++ projects, with an additional C#, Visual Basic, and Delphi project.
-The Delphi project was tested with the <a href="https://www.lazarus-ide.org/" target="_blank">Lazarus Delphi</a> environment.

 ----
 ### <a name="build-demo"></a> Building the demo applications